anoma/nspec/docs/tutorial/engines/template/engine_dynamics.juvix.md

     each of which defines an action that a member of the engine family can perform
-    (in response to messages or timer notifications)—without mentioning the specific circumastances that call
+    (in response to messages or timer notifications)—without mentioning the specific circumstances that call
     for performing the action that the action label describes.
     The action labels are complemented by a set of guarded actions, which describe situations under which certain actions are actually performed.-->

-!!! todo "definition of _engine system_"

-    Where do we have the definition of engine system now?

 ## Overview